 Lyle has had the honour to have collaborated in this work with First Nations groups (Northwest Territories, Northern Manitoba and BC) such as the Dene, Stó:lō and Katzie Nations.

-Lyle is part of an international team of facilitators in a week long teaching retreat in Austria, working with participants enrolled with the Wellbeing Project, a global initiative that assists social change leaders and organizations focus on inner wellness.
-Lyle brings transformational drumming and Kundalini yoga.
+Lyle was part of an international team of facilitators in a week long teaching retreat in Austria, working with participants enrolled with the Wellbeing Project, a global initiative that assists social change leaders and organizations focus on inner wellness.
+Lyle brought transformational drumming and Kundalini yoga to the project.

 As an international marathon runner, Lyle has participated in runs on the Great Wall of China, in Maui, in hometown Vancouver, Eugene Oregon and in Boston, to name a few.